 To familiarize you with the way of getting around the city, we would like to introduce you to the Da Nang tourist map, which includes its most popular destinations as well as other useful information such as restaurants, bars, and shopping.
 Download it for offline use and quick access.

 Da Nang weather

 Positioned in the central part of the country, Da Nang experiences a tropical monsoon climate that has two distinct seasons: a rainy season (from August to December) and a dry season (from January to July).
-Particularly, the rainy season in Da Nang is synonymous with days of uninterrupted rains.
+Particularly, the rainy season in Da Nang is synonymous with days of uninterrupted rain.
 October is the wettest month of the year with high precipitation.
 So, traveling in Da Nang in the rainy season may limit the range of outdoor activities.
 The dry season, in contrast, is often humidly hot and cloudy.
 The hottest month is reported in June with the temperature reaching 34 °C on average.

 According to the types of activities, we suggest two ideal time frames to visit this phenomenal beach city.
-Late December to late March is perfect for sightseeing and exploring activities because the weather is super advantageous with a transparent blue sky, the absence of lasting rains and the average temperature fluctuating between 18 °C to 27 °C.
+Late December to late March is perfect for sightseeing and exploring activities because the weather is super advantageous with a transparent blue sky, the absence of lasting rains, and the average temperature fluctuating between 18 °C to 27 °C.

-February is the most recommended month with very pleasant weather, the least rainy month and the celebration of many local festivals.
+February is the most recommended month with very pleasant weather, the least rainy month, and the celebration of many local festivals.
 For by-water and beach activities, late February to late April is the best time.
 This is when the temperature rises to around 32 °C, just hot enough for diving in the cool and clear water in Da Nang.
 Also, you get enough waves and wind for water sports such as surfing and kitesurfing.